jiji-angel/post-quantum-crypto-readiness/README.md

 # Post-Quantum Cryptography Readiness

 This repository focuses on **practical, engineering-oriented preparation for Post-Quantum Cryptography (PQC)**.
 It is **not** an implementation of math behind the PQC algorithms such as lattices or hash-based constructs.
-Neitehr it has the implementaions of current PQC standards suchas as ML-KEM, ML-DSA or SLH-DSA.
+Neither it has the implementations of current PQC standards such as as ML-KEM, ML-DSA or SLH-DSA.
 Instead, it demonstrates how real-world systems can **identify, adapt, and migrate** cryptographic components in anticipation of quantum-capable adversaries.

 The emphasis is on: